-I had her pacifier all ready for the decent.
+I had her pacifier all ready for the descent.
 She was so quiet and well behaved that the people behind us didn't even realize there was a baby on board until we were de-planing!

 Being parents too, they were worried about my traveling alone with the baby, but were thrilled to hear what a pleasant experience we had.

-What happened though, quite surprised me.
+What happened though, was a quite a surprise to me.

 Gianna was quite the attention getter with her stylish baby fashions as I pushed her along in her stroller.

 As for me, I was loving the nice long invigorating walks each morning, which were not as enjoyable in New York with the cold weather and necessary layers of outerwear.
 I was quite literally, falling in love with Florida and the life of a snowbird!